Facts & Statistics

 - The Duke-NUS Medical School has more than 1,000 full-time and adjunct faculty in research and education.

-As the Southeast’s preeminent health care provider, Duke University Health System attracted almost 69,000 inpatient stays in FY18 and more than 2 million outpatient visits in FY17 (most recent available data).
+As the Southeast’s preeminent health care provider, Duke University Health System attracted almost 69,000 inpatient stays and nearly 2.3 million outpatient visits in FY18.

 - Duke University Hospital: 42,916